About Meretz UK

-Meretz UK is a membership led organisation that is part of the worldwide Meretz Movement.
-It represents a platform of Social Democracy, Civil Libertarianism, Green Environmental Issues, Progressive Labour Zionism, Peace and at times Secularism (although it defends rights of Jewish religious women for example).
+Meretz UK is a membership-led organisation that is part of the worldwide Meretz Movement.
+It represents a platform of social democracy, civil libertarianism, environmental issues, progressive labour Zionism, gender equality, LGBT issues, peace and secularism – while defending the rights of religious women and religious minorities.

 The parent Meretz Party of Israel is an amalgamation of earlier movements, which include the former movements Ratz headed by Shulamit Aloni (Israeli Civil Rights Movement), MAPAM (United Workers Party), Shinui (Change Party), and the early 20th century Poale Zion (Workers of Zion).
 Some former and current members of Peace Now were and are also members of Meretz.
 It is affiliated with the HaShomer HaTzair movement.

-Meretz Israel brought the first Palestinian Israeli woman Mrs. Hussniya Jabara into parliament in 1999 and Yossi Beilin, who was party leader 2004-8, was one of the key people involved in the Oslo negotiations and the Geneva Initiative.
-As of 2009, one the three Meretz parliamentarians, Nitzan Horowitz, was the only openly gay member of parliament MK in Israel.
+Furthermore, Yossi Beilin, who was party leader 2004-8, was pivotal to the Oslo negotiations and the Geneva Initiative.
+In 2009 Meretz MK (and now party leader) Nitzan Horowitz became the only openly gay member of parliament MK in Israel.
 His two colleagues, also bastions of moral integrity in the Knesset, were the then-party leader Jumas Haim Oron and Ilan Gilon.

 In the 2013 elections Meretz saw its number of Knesset representatives double to six.
-The team is led by the indomitable Zahava Gal-On, whose fearless battle for human rights and championing of the need for a peaceful resolution to the Israeli-Palestinian dispute have won her respect even from political foes.
-Zahava’s five partners are Nitzan Horowitz, Ilan Gilon, Tamar Zandberg, academic and social protest activist, Issawi Freij, Palestinian Israeli lawyer from Kafr Qasm, and Michal Rozin, a campaigner for equality in employment and human rights who won the Israeli Democracy Institute’s Outstanding Parliamentarian Award for 2013.
+The team was led by Zahava Gal-On, whose fearless battle for human rights and championing of the need for a peaceful resolution to the Israeli-Palestinian dispute have won her respect even from political foes.
+Zahava’s five partners were Nitzan Horowitz, Ilan Gilon, Tamar Zandberg, academic and social protest activist, Issawi Freij, Palestinian Israeli lawyer from Kafr Qasm, and Michal Rozin, a campaigner for equality in employment and human rights who won the Israeli Democracy Institute’s Outstanding Parliamentarian Award for 2013.

 Meretz UK also upkeeps a direct link with the Israeli party as well as with other movements around the world.
-Meretz UK is also part of the Socialist International.
+Meretz UK is also part of the Socialist International and Progressive Alliance.
 Meretz UK is a member of the Stop Climate Change Coalition and supports Fairtrade and green cleaning products.

 A copy of the Meretz UK Constitution is available on request!